Y Llais: Host

+Sian Eleri has hosted the show since the original season.

 Coaches' teams and their artists

 In each series, each coach chooses a number of acts to progress to the finals.
 This table shows, for each series, which artists he or she put through to the finals.
 In each series, artists advance to the final week of the finals, by team-based.